Since our founding, Gamblin Artists Colors has handcrafted materials with the well-being of artists, their work and the environment in mind.

 With extra care and effort, artists can make almost any type of soap or cleaner work for studio clean-up.
 Some products consume a lot of water, some are much harder on brushes than others and some leave sticky residues behind.
 But most all do a decent job with extra effort.

-For modifying oil colors and mediums, however, alternatives to true artist's solvents, even in very small amounts, can create major and unpredictable problems in artists' paintings.
+For modifying oil colors and mediums, however, alternatives to true artist's solvents, even in very small amounts, can create major and unpredictable problems.

 In sticking with the criteria for an artist's solvent outlined above, a thinner should not dissolve dry paint layers, should evaporate 100% without leaving a residue in paint layers, and should evaporate in a time frame that does not interfere with the performance of the paint layer.